chokiproai/keep-online/README.md

 1. Run on a container or VPS with a Node.js environment (Node.js environment needs to be installed manually).
 2. Upload the `index.js` and `package.json` files to the root directory of the running environment.
-3. URL for continuous access 24 hours
+3. URLs for 24-hour continuous access

-- In index.js, from line 10 to 14, the URLs are defined in the urls array, used for continuous access throughout 24 hours.
-You can add more URLs to this array without any limit on the number.
-Each URL will be accessed in cycles, with a default of 2 minutes (120 seconds), but you can adjust this cycle according to your needs by changing the parameter in the setInterval function on line 69.
+- In index.js, URLs are defined in the urls array, which is used for continuous access during 24 hours.
+You can add more URLs to this array without any limit.
+Each URL will be accessed periodically, with a default interval of 3 minutes (180 seconds).
+You can adjust this cycle according to your needs by changing the parameter in the setInterval function on line 70.

-4. URLs pause access from 00:00 to 06:00
+4. URLs for 00:00 to 06:00 pause

-- In index.js, from line 23 to 26, the URLs are defined in the websites array, used for scheduled access.
-These URLs will pause access from 00:00 to 06:00.
+- In index.js, URLs are defined in the websites array, which is used for scheduled access.
+These URLs will be paused from 00:00 to 06:00.
 During this time, the application will not make any requests to the URLs in the websites array.
 At other times of the day, these URLs will be accessed normally.
-The access cycle for these URLs is also 3 minutes (180 seconds), and you can adjust it according to your needs by changing the parameter in the setInterval function on line 49.
+The access cycle for these URLs is also 3 minutes (180 seconds) and you can adjust it to your needs by changing the parameter in the setInterval function on line 74.

 ## Application Platform